Your child’s liver says it allLogin to Health October 11, 2017 Liver Section 918 Views

 - Yellow urine

 - Portal hypertension which simply means high blood pressure in the blood from the heart going through the digestive system.

 Most of these are similar to jaundice but you must bring any of these factors to the notice of your medical practitioner, as they may require further investigation.
-In fact even healthy babies are known to have a mild form of jaundice during the first two weeks of their infancy, but should it get worse, it may indicate a liver problem.
+In fact, even healthy babies can have a mild form of jaundice during the first two weeks of their infancy, but should it get worse, it may indicate a liver problem.

-Another reason could be the growing incidence of obesity among kids glued to their digital gadgets as generations have now settled comfortably with sedentary lifestyles.
+Kids glued to their digital gadgets and a sedentary lifestyles can be the reasons for growing incidence of obesity among kids.
 One of the harmful fallouts – fatty liver disease.
 But blood tests, liver biopsies and ultrasounds can help detect this in time and prevent further harm.
 Like in all conditions and afflictions, later the diagnosis lesser the chances and slower the pace of recovery.